 Positioning of the Fair continues to align itself to run the day before the popular Thorndon Fair in Wellington.
 There are many vendors that are influenced to attend particularly if they are from out of the region and they are registered to be at the Thorndon Fair the following day.

 The Fair continues to have aspirations to do what Martinborough has done for the art & craft industry in New Zealand, being, an iconic and enduring annual destination event that draws vendors, and visitors to a memorable event that provides a significant economic contribution to the region.

-The Fair has been fortunate to receive contestable funding for a three-year period from Kapiti Coast District Council to support its regional marketing activity.
-Funding commenced in 2016 and we hope for it to continue for a while longer yet as we grow.
+The Fair has been fortunate to receive contestable funding for a three-year period from Kapiti Coast District Council to support its regional marketing and growth strategy.
+Funding commenced in 2016 and it will continue through to 2021 thanks to the Kapiti Major Events Fund.

 The Fair is a commercial event however we have a social agenda too........

-The Fair owners work hard to support the Kapiti Rotary Charitable Trust and No 49 Squadron Air Training Cadets by contracting their services to help run key logistics like parking, gate entry, the ATM and waste management.
+The Fair owners work hard to support the Kapiti Rotary Charitable Trust and No 49 Squadron Air Cadets by contracting their services to help run key logistics like setting-up and packing-up, parking, gate entry, the ATM and waste management.